 - When your vehicle is back under control, put it into drive and slowly accelerate.

 Car accidents in snowy weather can pose extra dangers for motorists.
 For example, first responders may take longer than usual to get to victims.
-And reduced visibility can make it more dangerous for other vehicles to maneuver around the crash.
+Reduced visibility can make it more dangerous for other vehicles to maneuver around the crash.

 Here are the steps you should take to protect yourself ─ and your rights ─ after a winter car accident: